Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 <img src="media/images/does_not_exist.png">

-* When adding a new user and a new address, when the user saved the address it wasn't displaying in the addresses section, and if the user kept resubitting the same form it would save and duplictae the addresses.
+* When adding a new user and a new address, when the user saved the address it wasn't displaying in the addresses section, and if the user kept resubmitting the same form it would save and duplicate the addresses.
 This bug was solved by clearing the form upon submission and displaying the saved address on submission.

 * Significant CSS problems during devlopment meant that no styling was working as it should.
 To prevent this from happening I inputted CSS in style tages during development, with the intention of fixing later.
 You may have noticed this in some of the screen shots I have provided, that some of the CSS isn't working.
 It seems that there were a few issues as to why this wasn't working, becasue some actions solved some rendering but not others.
-In the main, during development I had managed to get my css files in a bit of a muddle, and thus renaming and moving them around so that they were in the correct folders solved al ot of the problems.
+In the main, during development I had managed to get my css files in a bit of a muddle, and thus renaming and moving them around so that they were in the correct folders solved alot of the problems.

 * When updating items in basket and selecting update it was resetting to the previously selected quantity.
-In the terminal, using print() it was sending that quantity but for some reason wasn’t showing this on the site.
+In the terminal, using print() to error check, it was sending that quantity but for some reason wasn’t showing this on the site.
 The reason for this was becasue there was a default value.

 * Console error was indicating that it could not handle submit.
 I discovered that there was a conflict between two forms, one was inside another so the submit button could not tell which one it was submitting because they were nested.